Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/09/easily-collect-audit-history-on-sql-server-tables.md

 ## Automatic history table

 Now you have the right columns, you can ask SQL Server to add an automatic *temporal version history table*.
 Sounds cool, and can be done using one additional line in your table definition.
 The only part to change is the name of the table.
-I call all my temporal history tables “tblHistoryOf…” – followed by the table name.
-So in our case “tblHistoryOfTenant”.
-You’ll thank yourself for using this convention later on as it makes it super-clear which tables are “data” and which tables are “history”.
+I call all my temporal history tables "tblHistoryOf…" – followed by the table name.
+So in our case "tblHistoryOfTenant".
+You'll thank yourself for using this convention later on as it makes it super-clear which tables are "data" and which tables are "history".

 The additional line is…